 Before talking about the best things to do in Verbier, here are some tips for your Verbier vacation.

-How to Get There:
+How to Get to Verbier

-From Le Châble either take the cable car up or take the bus to Verbier.
+From Le Châble, either take the cable car up or take the bus to Verbier.

 You can also rent a car, though I highly recommend using public transportation in the winter.
 A Swiss Travel Pass is perfect to get you around Switzerland.

-Tip: In Switzerland, there are fast train routes and there are scenic routes.
+Tip: In Switzerland, there are fast train routes, and there are scenic routes.
 If you are not in a rush to arrive at Verbier, I actually recommend taking the scenic train routes.
 It might take longer, but it is soooo worth it!

-Best Time to Visit:
+Best Time to Visit

-- During the holiday season (Christmas and New Year), it gets really busy, as well as during the school holidays in Switzerland (end of February to the beginning of March).
+- During the holiday season (Christmas and New Year), it gets jam-packed, and during the school holidays in Switzerland (end of February to the beginning of March).

-I visited in mid-January and the timing was perfect.
-The weather was just right (though, we never have a guarantee of that) and the slopes were not too busy.
+- I visited in mid-January, and the timing was perfect.
+The weather was just right (though we never have a guarantee of that), and the slopes were not too busy.

-So, if you are flexible, I would suggest early December, January (very cold though), beginning of February (there are school holidays at the end of February), or the end of March/April.
+- If you are flexible, I would suggest visiting in early December, January (very cold though), the beginning of February (there are school holidays at the end of February), or the end of March/April.

 Where to Stay/ Accommodation in Verbier